tpaulszemere/tpaulszemere/README.md

 - Behavioral Economics
 - Risk and Uncertainty Analysis

-My academic work explored **how individuals and organizations evaluate risk, value, and trust**, and how past experiences (including stress & trauma) shape real-world decision-making.
+My academic work explored **how individuals and organizations evaluate risk, value, and trust**, and how past experiences (including stress & trauma) shape decision-making.

 Today I am transitioning into **AI & Machine Learning**, focusing on integrating behavioral insights into predictive systems, pricing intelligence, and decision-optimization models.